jenniferolenchak/DroneVQA/README.md

     - __[Option 2]__ Download the Unreal Engine V5 city map developed for use by this project, available [here](https://knightsucfedu39751-my.sharepoint.com/:u:/g/personal/georgec_knights_ucf_edu/EX_7FaD9tp5KrDsan_br704Bzd5CeatU0i3EkygkDceTcQ?e=owa42D).

     - __[Option 3]__ You may also choose to use your own Unreal Engine environment, but the Microsoft AirSim plug-in must be enabled and properly configured using the Unreal Editor in order to work with this application.

-6. Launch the DroneVQA application by navigating to the ```/DroneVQA/Application``` directory and executing the following command:
+6. (Optional) If using the venv virtual environment, activate the environment by entering the following command in the top-level directory of the cloned repository:
     ```
+    source ./venv/Scripts/Activate
+    ```

+7. Launch the DroneVQA application by navigating to the ```/DroneVQA/Application``` directory and executing the following command:
+    ```
     python application.py
     ```
     If the above steps were successfully completed, a [Loading Screen](#loading-screen) should immediately appear and be replaced by a [Launch Screen](#launch-screen) when loading has concluded.

+8. Copy the [settings.json](https://github.com/jenniferolenchak/DroneVQA/blob/main/settings.json) file from the top-level directory of the cloned repository into the same folder as your Unreal Engine AirSim executable file.
+If a settings.json file is already present, replace it with the version from this repository.

-7. Launch the Unreal Engine environment executable when prompted by the application, once the [Launch Screen](#launch-screen) has been reached.
+9. Launch the Unreal Engine environment executable when prompted by the application, once the [Launch Screen](#launch-screen) has been reached.
 From here, follow the directions listed within the application.

-8. Enjoy!
+10. Enjoy!
 We recommend that the the [Application User Guide](#application-user-guide) be reviewed for any necessary clarification about supported features.

 <br/><br/>
 # Application User Guide